Vasanth2801/Intern-Week1-/README.md

 What I have Learnded:
 * How to move the Player in top down environment for this time i tried the unity old input System
-*
+* How to make a enemy(gameobject) follow the player and when even player moves

 Implementation(Step by Step):
 * Created a player and player script added the logic for the player for moving
+* For This first created a enemy object and add its tag to enemy and player to player
+* In logic give it as if the player is has player tag follow him

 Features Implemented:
 * Player Movement using WASD or arrow keys
+* When the game starts the enemy starts the player following